redis/redis/design-documents/REDIS-CLUSTER-2.md

 Adding nodes to the cluster
 ===========================

-The command line utility redis-cluster is used in order to add a node to the
+The command line utility `redis-cluster` is used in order to add a node to the
 cluster:

-1) The cluster configuration is loaded.
+1. The cluster configuration is loaded.
-2) A fair number of hash slots are assigned to the new data node.
+2. A fair number of hash slots are assigned to the new data node.
-3) Hash slots moved to the new node are marked as "REHASHING" in the old nodes, using the HASHRING command:
+3. Hash slots moved to the new node are marked as "REHASHING" in the old nodes, using the HASHRING command:

-    HASHRING SETREHASHING 1 192.168.1.103 6380
+    `HASHRING SETREHASHING 1 192.168.1.103 6380`

 The above command set the hash slot "1" in rehashing state, with the "forwarding address" to 192.168.1.103:6380.
 As a result if this node receives a query about a key hashing to hash slot 1, that *is not present* in the current data set, it replies with:

-    "-MIGRATED 192.168.1.103:6380"
+    -MIGRATED 192.168.1.103:6380

 The client can then reissue the query against the new node.